Street Noise Reduction in the City

 Some refer to Indow inserts as interior storm windows, but Maggie doesn’t consider them that.
 Her old house had storm windows she never once took off.
 In her new house, when they burn something cooking, they easily remove the Indow inserts and open all the windows to catch a fresh breeze.
 And then promptly put them back in to stop traffic noise.

-Read more about street noise reduction and home soundproofing: Reducing Street Noise & Home Soundproofing Tips.
+Read more about street noise reduction and home soundproofing: Home Soundproofing Tips.

 READ MORE INDOW STORIES HERE: